jkgriebel93/griddy-sdk-sources/nfl-api-todos.md

 | 2333 | Investigate what this fixture object looks like |

 ## Game

+**Note:** ProGame has been consolidated into Game schema.
+Game now uses Team (instead of ProTeam) and WeekTypeEnum.

 | Line | TODO Comment |
 |------|--------------|